bartlomiejwereszczynski/car-scanner-csv-reader/README.md

   - "Save to file" will open the android share screen where you can choose whatever you have on your device to handle files
   - "Send using Email" should open your email app, but since it didn't work for me, your guess is as good as mine
 - when you have the generated file at hand, simply open the [Car Scanner "CSV #2" data reader](https://bartlomiejwereszczynski.github.io/car-scanner-csv-reader/) and select that file. you're done

+## Any updates?

+If and when I need them, no commitments.